jahAtFriends/BigOLab/README.md

 with larger and large sets of unions.
 How do the runtimes compare when computing larger and larger data sets.
 Do the runtimes seem to be consistent with what was stated in class.

+You do not need to include path compression in your weighted quick union, but for two extra points, add it in!